 - (9) After hitting or bunting a ball that continues to move over foul territory, he intentionally deflects the course of the ball in any manner while running to first base.
-The ball is dead and no runners may advance; - (10) After a third strike or after he hits a fair ball, he or first base is tagged before he touches first base; - (11) In running the last half of the distance from home base to first base, while the ball is being fielded to first base, he runs outside (to the right of) the three-foot line, or inside (to the left of) the foul line, and in the umpire's judgment in so doing interferes with the fielder taking the throw at first base, in which case the ball is dead; except that he may run outside (to the right of) the three-foot line or inside (to the left of) the foul line to avoid a fielder attempting to field a batted ball;
+The ball is dead and no runners may advance; - (10) After a third strike or after he hits a fair ball, he or first base is tagged before he touches first base; - (11) In running the last half of the distance from home base to first base, while the ball is being fielded to first base, he runs outside (to the right of) the three-foot line, or inside (to the left of) the foul line and on the infield grass, and in the umpire's judgment in so doing interferes with the fielder taking the throw at first base, in which case the ball is dead; except that he may run outside (to the right of) the three-foot line or inside (to the left of) the foul line and on the infield grass to avoid a fielder attempting to field a batted ball;

-Rule 5.09(a)(11) Comment: The lines marking the three-foot lane are a part of that lane and a batter-runner is required to have both feet within the three-foot lane or on the lines marking the lane.
-The batter-runner is permitted to exit the three-foot lane by means of a step, stride, reach or slide in the immediate vicinity of first base for the sole purpose of touching first base.
+Rule 5.09(a)(11) Comment: The chalk lines marking the three-foot lane are a part of that lane and a batter-runner is required to have both feet within the three-foot lane, on the lines marking the lane, or on the dirt inside (to the left of) the foul line in running the last half of the distance from home base to first base.
+The umpire will determine that the batter-runner complied with Rule 5.09(a)(11) if the batter had both feet within the three-foot lane, or on the lines marking the lane, or on the dirt inside of the foul line (A) after reaching the last half of the distance from home base to first base, or (B) after the ball is released by a fielder in a throw to first base, whichever is later.